Call/Text 602-456-1492 Ilove@boobiejuice.com

 Nutritional Testing and Supplementation Post Freeze Drying

 After the freeze drying process, it is essential to ensure the nutritional integrity of the breast milk.
-Proper nutritional testing and supplementation play a crucial role in maintaining the quality and nutritional value of freeze dried breast milk.
-Companies like BoobieJuice have conducted testing with 3rd party breast milk testing facilities to validate their processes and offer Mothers the ability to pre and post test their very own breast milk and breast milk powder.
+Proper nutritional testing and supplementation play a crucial role in maintaining the quality and nutritional value of stored milk.
+Companies like BoobieJuice have conducted testing in-house and with 3rd party breast milk testing facilities to validate their processes and offer mothers the ability to pre and post test their very own breast milk and breast milk powder.

 The scientific evidence supports the use of freeze drying as a method for preserving the nutritional properties of breast milk.
 By retaining the essential nutrients and immune factors that breast milk provides, freeze drying offers a convenient and reliable solution for parents and caregivers.
 The findings presented in this article should encourage individuals to consider freeze dried breast milk as a viable option for ensuring the well-being and nourishment of infants.